-§ 19 Examiners and observers
+§ 17 Examiners and observers

-(1) Examiners are university teaching staff or other persons legally authorised to set examinations who are appointed by the Examination Board.
-A person may only be appointed as an observer if they themselves have completed the Master's examinations or a comparable qualification.
+(1) Examiners are university teaching staff or other persons authorised to set examinations by state law who are appointed by the Examination Board.
+A person may only be appointed as an observer if they themselves have successfully completed the corresponding Master's examinations or a comparable qualification.

-(2) Students may suggest a supervisor for their Master's dissertation and an examiner for the colloquium.
+(2) Students may suggest a supervisor for their Master's dissertation and an examiner for oral examinations and the colloquium.
 There is no guarantee that these suggestions will be granted.